 A big benefit of making this transition is increased value to the company.
 Systems that create consistent cash flow and profitability for a business are key motivators to real business investors.
 The ability of your business to demonstrate it can operate without you makes it very attractive to buyers and investors.

 Making this transition improves your ability to exit your business and maximizes your the return on investment – your business.
-In fact, DE, Inc. has a FREE eBook that can help you understand what to do to get out from under your business.
 DE, Inc. gets involved with clients when they are thinking of exiting because they have not set up the proper systems to allow their business to function without them.

-The reality slaps them in the face when they begin the process and realize their company is worth far less than they thought it is worth because cash flow and profitability are still heavily dependent on their efforts.
-Few buyers or investors will look seriously at a business built in this manner.
-Many of the tools on our website help you begin the transition.
+The reality slaps them in the face when the owner decides they want to sell the business and begin the process just to realize their company is worth far less than they thought it was worth.
+When cash flow and profitability are still heavily dependent on the owner it reduces the business value.
+Few buyers or investors seriously look at a business built this way.

 Do you know a business owner stuck in nowhere land?
 Share this post with them.
 They will thank you for getting them on the road toward achieving real business success.